Data Visualization & Communication

 Complete program applications include:

 Admissions decisions will be made on a rolling basis.
 Generally it is possible to provide an admissions decision within two weeks of receipt of a completed application.
-Applications (including transcripts) must be received by January 13, 2023.
+Applications must be received by January 28, 2024.

 Admission prerequisites:

-- Applicants must hold a master’s degree from an accredited university.
+• Applicants must hold a bachelor’s degree from an accredited university.

 Meet Your Instructors